Ruling Out to Rule In: Contrastive Hypothesis Retrieval for Medical Question Answering: Experiments

 \subsection{Efficiency Analysis}

 Beyond accuracy, CHR offers a practical efficiency advantage in terms of hypothesis generation cost.
 Table~\ref{tab:efficiency} compares the query-expansion cost per sample across all evaluated methods.
 HyDE requires approximately eight separate LLM calls to generate hypothetical documents for embedding averaging, while ThinkQE performs multiple iterative expansion--retrieval rounds.
 Query2Doc and CSQE each require only one LLM call, they typically generate significantly longer pseudo-documents.
 In contrast, CHR produces both $H^+$ and $H^-$ in a single structured LLM call, yielding a compact JSON object containing two targeted hypotheses.
 This efficiency stems from CHR's design principle, which explicitly models the contrastive direction with only two focused hypotheses rather than averaging over multiple noisy ones.
 As a result, CHR achieves a 9.7$\times$ reduction in output tokens relative to HyDE, making it the most cost-effective strategy among all query-expansion baselines.
+Adaptive weighting adds no additional LLM calls.
+The extra cost is a single scalar-valued cosine similarity computed from cached hypothesis embeddings.